AAbdihakim/alx-system_engineering-devops/0x00-shell_basics/README.md

-./6-firstdirectory - Script to create a director in /tmp directory ./7-movethatfile - a script to move a file ./8-firstdelete - a script to delete a file
+./6-firstdirectory - Script to create a director in /tmp directory ./7-movethatfile - a script to move a file ./8-firstdelete - a script to delete a file .9-firstdirdeletion - a script to remove a directory